A Whole Person Care Approach

 What are the key features of this test?

-• Thirteen immunotypes uniquely designed to capture and highlight important immune trends revealed due to the comprehensive number of determinants and biomarkers tested.
+• Thirteen immunotypes designed to capture and highlight important immune trends revealed due to the comprehensive number of determinants and biomarkers tested.

-• T-helper-1 or T-helper-2 Dominance (Immunotypes 6 and 7) Includes the Cyrex Fluorescence-Activated Cell Test (FACT™), a breakthrough proprietary process, is used to classify Th1/Th2 balance, based on the specific clusters of differentiation (CD markers) on the surface membranes of Th1 or Th2 cells, and NOT on the measurement of Th1/Th2-associated cytokine levels in the blood, commonly used by other laboratories.
+• T-helper-1 or T-helper-2 Dominance (Immunotypes 6 and 7) Includes the Cyrex Fluorescence-Activated Cell Test (FACT™), a proprietary process, used to classify Th1/Th2 balance, based on the specific clusters of differentiation (CD markers) on the surface membranes of Th1 or Th2 cells, and NOT on the measurement of Th1/Th2-associated cytokine levels in the blood, commonly used by other laboratories.

 Wow, that sounds technical and cool!
 What are the main conditions practitioners are using this test for?